Zeioth/power-rules-daemon/README.md

 ## Requirements
-You MUST have `power-profiles-daemon` installed, and its service MUSt be running before using the `power-rules-daemon`.
+You MUST have `power-profiles-daemon` installed, and its service MUST be running before using the `power-rules-daemon`.

 ## How to install
 Install with